 NOTE: Important!
-This article describes the first time connection to a router on its factory default settings, and the connected devices set to automatic IP address obtaining.
-If you are not sure if your Keenetic router is on the factory default settings, you can reset it according to the 'System settings and admin password reset' instructions.
+This article describes the first time connection to a router on its factory default settings and the connected devices set to automatic IP address obtaining.
+If you are unsure if your Keenetic router is on the factory default settings, you can reset it according to the 'System settings and admin password reset' instructions.

 Connect the router to a power supply via the included power adapter.
-When the router is loaded, its Status LED (left-most), which shows the device's status, should be illuminated continuously (this means that the router is powered on and ready to use).
+When the router is loaded, its Status LED (left-most), which shows the device's status, should be illuminated continuously (the router is powered on and ready to use).

 1. Connection via an Ethernet cable

 To connect to network ports 1 ...
 4 (the number of ports depends on the model), use an Ethernet cable (patch cord) and plug it into the designated port on the router and the network adapter on the connected device.

 NOTE: Important!
 We recommend that you set the network adapter to obtain an IP address automatically.

 Make sure that the computer to be connected has an IP address from the 192.168.1.x subnet (this subnet is preset by default in Keenetic routers).
 For information on how to do this, see 'How to view the network adapter settings in Windows (IP address, MAC address, and Default gateway)'